nats-io/nats-server/README.md

 ### Bcrypt

 In addition to TLS functionality, the server now also supports bcrypt for passwords and tokens.
-This is transparent and you can simply replace the plaintext passowrd in the configuration with the bcrypt hash, the server will automatically utilize bcrypt as needed.
+This is transparent and you can simply replace the plaintext password in the configuration with the bcrypt hash, the server will automatically utilize bcrypt as needed.

 There is a utility bundled under /util/mkpasswd.
 By default with no arguments it will generate a secure password and the associated hash.
 This can be used for a password or a token in the configuration.
-If you already have a password selected, you can suply that on stdin with the -p flag.
+If you already have a password selected, you can supply that on stdin with the -p flag.

 ```bash
 ~/go/src/github.com/nats-io/gnatsd/util> ./mkpasswd